Do I need more folic acid than other pregnant women do?

 Seizures can be dangerous, but many mothers who have seizures during pregnancy deliver healthy babies.
 Report the seizure promptly to your health care provider.
 He or she might adjust your medication to help prevent other seizures.
 If you have a seizure in the last few months of your pregnancy, your health care provider might monitor your baby at the hospital or clinic.

 How can I make sure my baby is OK?

 Your health care provider will closely monitor your baby's health throughout the pregnancy.
 Frequent ultrasounds might be used to track your baby's growth and development.
-Depending on the circumstances, your health care provider might recommend other prenatal tests.
+Your health care provider might recommend other prenatal tests, depending on the circumstances.
 What you find out might help you understand the odds and make important decisions about your pregnancy.

 What about labor and delivery?